 Mark is also a Parent Governor at St John Rigby 6th Form College, enjoys salsa, guitar and long challenging walks.
 Husband to Sarah and dad to Emily and Max the Sprocker Spaniel.

-Paul is a Regional Manager with 27 years extensive experience operating in a variety of management roles within the retail sector.
+Paul is Head of Facilities for the Coop Group, he has 30 years extensive experience operating in a variety of Senior Management roles within the retail sector.
 He has experience in leading transformational change projects that have delivered significant improvements in business performance.